 My Vote for Best Emergency Food Reviews

 So, what is the best survival food?
-Before I offer my opinion, here’s how I look for the best survival foods to include in my kit, I look for at least 4 stars in the following categories.
+Before I offer my opinion, here’s how I look for the best survival foods to include in my kit.
+I look for at good combination of the following categories.

 Best Choice for Emergency Preparedness Supplies